-(b) The licensed corporation is not subject to the licensing condition that it shall not hold client assets.
+- (a) The licensed corporation is subject to the licensing condition that it shall not hold client assets.
+[This paragraph is applicable to licensed corporations / associated entities who are not licensed to hold client assets.] - (b) The licenced corporation is permitted to hold client assets however no client assets were held during the year.
 [This paragraph is applicable to licensed corporations / associated entities who are licensed to but does not hold client assets.]